Veli Pasha: History

+After Sultan Selim III was assassinated in 1808, a period of chaos ensued across the Ottoman Empire in which Ali occupied Attica by force.
+Meanwhile, as war on the Danubian front continued against the rebel governor Osman Pazvantoğlu who had begun carving out his own polity centred around Vidin in modern Bulgaria, Ali sent Muhtar and Veli to participate in the Ottoman campaigns in that region.
+The Klephts began revolting in 1809, and Theodoros Kolokotronis allied with an Albanian chief by the name of Ali Farmaki who had quarrelled with Veli.
+Kolokotronis wished to form a confederacy of Souliotes and other Albanian tribes under Hasan Çapari to overthrow Ali Pasha and his sons, and sought the aid of the French.
+Kolokotronis soon turned on the French and joined the ranks of the British instead.

 By 1807, Veli Pasha had 10,000 soldiers at his disposal.
 Veli and his brother Muhtar attempted to convince their father to come to terms with the Sublime Porte but to no avail.
 Nonetheless, Ali Pasha would entrust Preveza to Veli, and Parga to Veli's eldest son Mehmet.
 In 1812, upon the appearance of Ottoman troops - who had arrived to subdue Ali Pasha - the Muslim population of Preveza threatened to revolt and forced Veli into the citadel.
 Preveza was blockaded by Turkish and Souliote forces, and the Ottoman government attempted to negotiate his surrender.
 In order to save his captured son Mehmet (at the pleas of Veli's other son Selim), and in return for an appointment to the Pashalik of St. John of Acre, Veli finally surrendered Preveza and deserted his father's cause.

+After Veli's father Ali was killed and beheaded, the head was sent to Istanbul, where it was displayed to the public on a revolving platter in a courtyard of the Sultan's palace.
+When the Sultan subsequently had Ali's three sons - including Veli - and Ali's grandson executed, Ali's head was buried with them in the tombs outside the Selymbria gate in Istanbul.

 Legacy

 Apart from his appointment as Pasha in multiple regions, Veli Pasha was also known for plundering multiple ancient sites.
 He plundered the Treasury of Atreus in Mycenae.
 In April, 1808, he had people dig in Mycenae; he unearthed the Tomb of Clytemnestra among multiple other tombs containing human remains and jewellery, valuable stones and gems.
 He also unearthed around 25 statues and a marble table.
 He had them all transported to Tripolitza where he is said to have thrown out the mortal remains and the gems.
 He sold all other findings to western travellers for 80,000.